Bradford1040/kiauh-klippain-shaketune/MAINTNENCE.md

-## When a new stable version of klipper is released:
+# When a new stable version of klipper is released

 In `.github/workflows/test.yaml`, update `jobs.klippy_testing.strategy.matrix.klipper_version` to include the new version.